MESHEmugles/admissionbot/README.md

-Certainly!
-Here's a sample README file for your Rasa-built chatbot project:

-# Rasa Chatbot Project
+# Rasa Admissionbot

-This project implements a chatbot using the Rasa framework, along with a frontend interface created using HTML, CSS, and JavaScript.
+This chatbot is implemented using the Rasa framework, along with a frontend interface created using HTML, CSS, and JavaScript.

 ## Project Structure